Secretary of state: Luxembourg

 Luxembourgian Secretaries of State (secrétaire d'Etat, Staatssekretär(in), Staatssekretär(in)) are members of the cabinet, and are ranked below ministers.
 They are given specific briefs, covering the same briefs as the ministers, and help to assist their respective ministers to perform their functions.
 They often hold more than one brief or assist more than one minister.
 In the first Juncker-Asselborn cabinet, there was one Secretary of State, Octavie Modert, who is responsible for Relations with Parliament; Agriculture, Viticulture, and Rural Development; and Culture, Higher Education, and Research.
 There had been two in the previous cabinet, and three between 1984 and 1989.

 Netherlands

 As in France and Belgium, a State Secretary in the Netherlands is a junior minister who is responsible to a Cabinet Minister or the Prime Minister.
 Some of them may, in specific circumstances, call themselves Minister when visiting a foreign country.
+Each State Secretary has a certain portfolio, which is different to their Cabinet Minister to split up the responsibilities and relieve the workload.

 The top civil servant in a government department is called Secretary-General (secretaris-generaal).